swashbuck1r/java-rest-backbone/README.md

 backbone.js and RESTful backend (JAX-RS)
 ==================

-This is a simple starter REST app using backbone.JS for CloudBees.
-This clickstart will create a continuous deployment setup with a database and source repository.
+Backbone.js (http://backbonejs.org/) is a popular lightweight javascript framework for giving structure to complex javascript client side applications.
+This works nicely with restful frameworks at the back end (the back end is a set of restful services).
+When you deploy this clickstart, it will create a javascript/backbone app, a source repo with continuous deplopyment via Jenkins, and a database.

+Feel free to use this as a starter project.
+Launch the clickstart, clone the repo and every change you push will be built and deployed.